Beyond Sexual Harassment, Lesser Known Scandals Could Cost The Murdochs A $14B Deal

 Ailes cited the Floorgraphics hacking case but, according to others, he was also anxious over a New York Times report that he might be indicted over allegations he had directed another Murdoch executive and Fox News host, Judith Regan, to lie under oath about having an affair with former New York City Police Commissioner Bernard Kerik.
 Concerns over that allegation may have played into Fox's decision to pay Regan $10.75 million to leave the network.

-In addition, Fox News had in June 2011 also secretly arranged to pay another longtime employee more than $3 million dollars.
+In addition, Fox News had in June 2011 also secretly arranged to pay another longtime employee more than $3 million.
 The network sought to keep quiet her allegations that Ailes had coerced sex from her for more than 20 years through promises of career advancement and threats to release sexually provocative videotape that Ailes had made of her.
 (Ailes denies the allegations of the woman, Laurie Luhn, while other Fox executives said they wrongly did not believe her at the time they arranged the settlement, according to Fox News.)

 Finally, Sherman, the unauthorized biographer, was poking around his record.
 Ailes had a lot to be nervous about at the time.